Save at amusement parks with these 3 easy tips! See how to spend a fun-filled day at theme parks, without draining your wallet.

-Nothing means summer more than a fun trip to a theme park!
-Although they are tons of fun, parks can be a big drain on your wallet too.
+Although they are tons of family fun, theme parks can be a big drain on your wallet.
 Here are a few easy ways to grab great amusement park savings.

-A spur of the moment surprise trip to the park is great, but to save money it’s best to do a little planning and just keep it a surprise for the kids.
+A spur of the moment surprise trip to amusement parks is great, but to save money it’s best to do a little planning and just keep it a surprise for the kids.
 Buying tickets at the gate are a sure way to pay full price for your admission and spend more than necessary.

 Check to see if memberships such as AAA, AARP, or warehouse clubs offer admission discounts too.

-So be sure to check and see what specials the park you’ll be visiting offers.
+So be sure to check and see what specials the amusement park you’ll be visiting offers.

 One of my favorite ways to find extra savings is with online shopping.
 And that holds true for some amusement parks too!